sam-the-tutor/celo-Tutorial/README.md

   }
 }
 ````
-In our`connectCeloWallet` function, we check if the user has installed the celoExtensionWallet. if not, we notify the user to install it.
-Otherwise, we notify the user to enable the Dapp to connect to the wallet.
+In our`connectCeloWallet` function, we check if the user has installed the CeloExtensionWallet. if not, we notify the user to install it.
+Otherwise, we notify the user to enable the dapp to connect to the wallet.

-After the user has approved the Dapp, we get the address connected to the dapp and define it as `kit.defaultAccount`.
+After the user has approved the dapp, we get the address connected to the dapp and define it as `kit.defaultAccount`.

 Next,we create a contract instance from our `vaultAbi` and `vaultContractAddress`